Full-Time Enrollment Requirement

 To maintain full-time status at the undergraduate level, a student must register for at least 12 credit hours during a semester.
 An undergraduate student may register for more than 18 credits during a semester with permission from the student’s academic advisor.

 If it is your last semester of study and less than 12 credits are required for you to complete your program of study, you may register for only the required number of credits to complete your degree.
-If you register less than full-time because it is your last semester, you must report this to the Coordinator of International Education so that your SEVIS record can be updated accordingly.
+If you register less than full-time because it is your last semester, you must report this to the Coordinator of International Education through the Last Semester Memo so that your SEVIS record can be updated accordingly.

 SUNY-ESF considers a graduate student full-time if you are matriculated in a graduate degree program and meet one of the following criteria: